jaminthorns/environment/README.md

 ### Available Functions

-Within substitutions, you can use the following functions:
+Within substitutions and scripts, you can use the following functions:

 - `os_status` allows you to query properties about the current operating system.
   This can be used to implement conditional configuration per-OS.